 In addition to receiving the Byrne Prize, Shikhin also received the Francis L. Town Scientific Prize for his achievement in Mathematics while at Dartmouth.
 During his time as an undergraduate, Shikhin worked with Professor Peter Doyle on projects involving topology, algorithms, and probability.

-Shikhin is currently a graduate student in the Department of Mathematics at Princeton University.
+Shikhin is currently a graduate student in the Department of Mathematics at Princeton University with continuing interests in low-dimensional topology and geometry, and some combinatorics.